pdffiller/qless-php/README.md

 }
 ```

-Then, attach subscriber to the `worker` events group:
+Then, attach a subscriber to the `worker` events group:

 ```php
 use Qless\Events\User\Worker\AbstractWorkerEvent;